Jerry O'Connell: Personal life

-On July 14, 2007, O'Connell married actress and former model Rebecca Romijn.
+On July 14, 2007, O'Connell married actress and supermodel Rebecca Romijn.
 Their twin girls were born in 2008.

 O'Connell enrolled in Southwestern Law School in Los Angeles in August 2009, but dropped out to return to acting full-time.

 O'Connell has dual American and British citizenship.

-O'Connell is a regular and commonly recurring guest on the Barstool Sports podcast Pardon My Take, where he discusses his passion for fantasy football and his fandom for the show.
-He maintains the official position of Fantasy Football Expert for the show.
+O'Connell is a regular guest on the Barstool Sports podcast Pardon My Take, where he discusses his passion for fantasy football and his fandom for the show.
+He maintains the official position of Fantasy Football Expert for the show and runs the fantasy football team for hosts Dan "Big Cat" Katz and PFT Commenter.
 As of January 2025, O'Connell's role as general manager of PMT's fantasy team was in jeopardy due to results of the 2024 season.
 However, he has retained this title for the 2025 season and produces a Fantasy Minute segment for the show on Fridays.

-O'Connell was once roommates with actor and comedian TJ Miller.
+O'Connell was once roommates with actor and comedian T.J.
+Miller.

+O'Connell is an active practitioner of Brazilian jiu-jitsu, and he trains under Jean Jacques Machado.